ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_single_config.md

 ## Scenarios

 Precondition: Add instance
-Main success scenario: User successfully changes configuration of the instance.
+Main success scenario: User successfully changes configuration of the instance in an interactive tree view (see other Configuration use cases).
 Alternative scenario: Instance not online.
 The user is informed about the issue.
 Error scenario: Technical problems while configuring the instance.
 The user is informed about the issue.
 Postcondition: The updated configuration is persisted to the instance.